Cobordisms of sutured manifolds and the functoriality of link Floer homology: Special cobordisms, sutured multi-diagrams, and naturality

 \end{thm}

 \begin{proof} Every subdiagram of an admissible sutured multi-diagram is also admissible.
-Hence the proof of \cite[Theorem 8.16]{OSz} works in this setting too, since the admissibility of $(\S,\bolde^0,\dots,\bolde^3)$ ensures the finiteness of all the counts of pseudo-holomorphic bigons, triangles, and rectangles that appear in the formula for the chain homotopy connecting the two sides. \end{proof}
+Hence, the proof of Ozsv\'ath and Szab\'o~\cite[Theorem 8.16]{OSz} works in this setting too, since the admissibility of $(\S,\bolde^0,\dots,\bolde^3)$ ensures the finiteness of all the counts of pseudo-holomorphic bigons, triangles, and rectangles that appear in the formula for the chain homotopy connecting the two sides. \end{proof}

-In a similar manner, one can prove an associativity result without fixing an orbit $\mathfrak{S}$ of $\spinc$ structures on $\W_{\eta^0,\dots,\eta^3}.$
+In a similar manner, one can prove an associativity result without fixing an orbit~$\mathfrak{S}$ of $\spinc$ structures on $\W_{\eta^0,\dots,\eta^3}$.

-\begin{thm} Let $(\S,\bolde^0,\bolde^1,\bolde^2,\bolde^3)$ be an admissible sutured quadruple diagram, and for every $i \in \{0,1,2\}$ pick an element $x_{i,i+1} \in SFH(M_{i,i+1},\g_{i,i+1}).$ Then
+\begin{thm} Let $(\S,\bolde^0,\bolde^1,\bolde^2,\bolde^3)$ be an admissible sutured quadruple diagram, and for every $i \in \{\,0,1,2\,\}$, pick an element $x_{i,i+1} \in \SFH(\S,\bolde^i, \bolde^{i+1})$.
+Then

 \end{thm}